Communication and Media Studies (MA/MS)

 • Design and present an empirical study that brings in new knowledge in the field of Media Studies.

-• Demonstrate a proficiency in an outside area.
+• Demonstrate proficiency in an outside area of study.

 Communication and Media Studies (MA/MS) Requirements